Great care has been taken in creating your jewellery. To protect it and keep it looking as good as you, please follow the advice below:

 - Always remove jewellery when applying beauty products, such as perfume, make-up and hairspray.
+Allow creams to soak into the skin before wearing any of your jewellery.

 - Store your jewellery items ideally individually to stop them being scratched or tangled.